OrenOngil1/Linux-shell/README.txt

 This repo tracks its evolution and cleanup as I revisit and improve the code.

 User Instructions:
-* Run the shell with ./shell from from the root of the project directory.
+* To run the shel, type in bash "./shell" from from the root of the project directory.
 * Type "quit" to quit.
 * The shell currently supports execution of Linux commands, basic history features, signal handling, piping, and process management.
 * For more details, see Supported commands below.